redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/ubuntu/README.md

 | **sys:** `~3.8s`                                                                                                         | **sys:** `~0.5s` (first run includes extra I/O for saving outputs and model setup).                                 |
 | **Conclusion:** Cold start includes model + thread setup and output I/O overhead; beam search adds significant CPU load. | **Conclusion:** Warm start avoids setup cost (faster wall time), but beam search keeps CPU usage high in both runs. |

+### Observations:

+On CPU with against 43 characters of clear speech:

+- Warm start gives marginal gains on CPU - Skip optimizations for warm-start unless batching many tasks.
+- Hyperparameters add 30–50% overhead - Use only if accuracy gain is worth the extra latency/CPU load.
+- Lots of CPU parallelism seen - Tune thread usage if you batch jobs or run on shared hardware.
+- Baseline performance is consistent - Your current baseline (no args or basic) looks efficient and stable.

 ## 🧠 Accuracy Metrics with JiWER

 WER (Word Error Rate): How many words were wrong in the transcription.